patrickjohncyh/FSMD/README.md

 'S1 P' and 'S4 P' are parsers for Style 1 and Style 2 respectively
 ```

 The parsing step performs the detection and conversion of tokens into inline elements.

 In order to enforce a heirarchy of binding of different styles, the parser will first try to parse the entire token list for one style before attempting to parse for another style.

-This is achieved by passing the `Token list` specific style parsing functions such as `parseCodeSpans` and `parseLinksOrImg`.
-Detected styles will be converted into a `Styled` token which is a wrapper for an `InlineElement` and will replace the original tokens which it represents.
-Wrapping with `Styled` token allows the `Token list` to be passed from one style parser.
+`Token list` is passed to specific style parsing functions such as `parseCodeSpans` and `parseLinksOrImg`.
+Detected styles will be converted into a `Styled` token which is a wraps an `InlineElement` and will replace the original tokens which it represents.
+Wrapping with `Styled` token allows the `Token list` to be passed from one style parser to another.

 The output of `parse` will be a `Token list` of **only** `Styled` tokens.
-This is then passed into a converter to extract the `InlineElement` from the `Styled` tokens and finally output an `InlineElement list`.
+This is then passed into a converter to unwrap the `InlineElement` from the `Styled` tokens and finally output an `InlineElement list`.

 The following inline styles are currently supported :